memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 > A full discussion of FPU stacking optimizations is outside the scope of this article but better managing how the
 > registers are stacked can also be a very helpful tool for reducing stack overflows and memory usage in embedded
 > environments ...
-Preserving FPU state across context switches requires an additional 132 bytes (33
+Preserving FPU state across RTOS context switches requires an additional 132 bytes (33
 > registers) of data to be tracked for each thread!
 For further reading, ARM wrote a great
-> application note highlighting the lazy preservation FPU features[^8]
+> application note highlighting the lazy preservation FPU features.[^8]

 ### Execution Priority & Priority Boosting